japorized/TeX_notes/faq.md

 ## Why in the world do most of your documents use dark backgrounds and white text!?
 That ain't normal!
 And studies show that white background is better!

   I use my notes for long periods of time, and I want as little strain on my eye as possible.
 White background hurts my eye.
 Simple as that.
-I will, however, compile a copy with a white background when circumstances demand, or when I'm done with the set of notes.
-I'm not saying that I don't use documents with white background, in fact I do when it's bright out.

 ## The colours in your PDFs don't look exactly like what I think they should be, e.g. red doesn't look... red